Geometric stochastic heat equations: General theory of T -algebras

-On the other hand, viewing elements of $\CG_g$ as bijections on $\Out(g)$ via \eqref{e:graphiso}, it is straightforward to verify that $\CG_{\Cut_e(g)}$ is naturally identified with the subgroup of $\CG_g$ that fixes $e$, while $N_e$ is nothing but the size of the orbit of $e$ under the action of $\CG_g$.
+Viewing elements of $\CG_g$ as bijections on $\Out(g)$, it is straightforward to verify that $\CG_{\Cut_e(g)}$ is naturally identified with the subgroup of $\CG_g$ that fixes $e$, while $N_e$ is nothing but the size of the orbit of $e$ under the action of $\CG_g$.
 The claim \eqref{e:defTrace} now follows from the orbit-stabiliser theorem.